Lee Hishammuddin Allen and Gledhill

 Is there a requirement to register with a supervisory authority / regulator?

-A data user who belongs to any class of data users listed under the Personal Data Protection (Class of Data Users) Order 2013 must register with the PDPC.
+Yes.
+A data controller who belongs to any class of data controllers listed under the Personal Data Protection (Class of Data Users) Order 2013 must register with the PDPC (Section 15, PDPA).

 This includes data users in the following industries: communications, banking and financial institutions, insurance, health, tourism and hospitalities, transportation (aviation), education, direct selling, professional services, real estate, utilities, pawn brokering and moneylending.